yasoob/personal_blog/content/posts/practical-python-projects-book-released.md

 [![Book back cover](/images/practical-python-projects/back-cover.png)](/images/practical-python-projects/back-cover.png)

 I hope you enjoy reading the book as much as I enjoyed writing it.
 If you encounter any problems, please open an issue on [GitHub](https://git.io/ppp-issues).
-If you can not afford the book for economic reasons please send an email to hi [at] feldroy.com.
-The fine folks over at [Feldroy](https://www.feldroy.com/) will make sure personal finances don't become a hindrance for you in getting access to this book.
+If you can not afford the book for economic reasons please send an email to hi [at] yasoob.me.
+I will make sure personal finances don't become a hindrance for you in getting access to this book.

-**You can buy the book at [Feldroy.com](https://feld.to/ppp).**
+**You can buy the book at [from here](https://practicalpython.yasoob.me).**

 Please share your comments, suggestions, and feedback in the comment section below or email them to me at hi [at] yasoob.me.
 See you in a future article! :wave: :heart: